-The foyer area includes notice boards which offer extensive information related to our routines, meal times, policies and procedures, local events and attractions.
-These boards provide updates on events, Key Worker groups and general information.
+Pre-School's parent notice board is located in the room and offers extensive information related to our routines, your child's key worker, local events and general information.
 We actively gain the views of our families to support the development of our practice and the overall quality of our provision.
-This feedback is received in writing, via e-mail, a suggestion box and verbally.
+This feedback is received in writing, via e-mail and verbally.